About this year’s ‘Superflu’ vaccines

 What is an enhanced flu vaccine?

 Reference to ‘Turbo’ or ‘Supercharged’ vaccines relates to two types of 2018 vaccines that will be made available to patients 65 years and older, as it stimulates a stronger immune response in these patients.
-These will be branded as either FLUAD Adjuvanted Trivalent Influenza Vaccine or FluZone and are due to arrive in April 2018.
+These will be branded as either FLUAD Adjuvanted Trivalent Influenza Vaccine or FluZone and are now available in most medical centres around Queensland.
 The Government will supply them free of charge for patients aged 65 and older.

 What if I’m aged 18 – 65 years of age?